¨I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.¨

-The following descriptions of travel personality types come from over three decades of personality research and refinement by Dr. Stanley C. Plog with about 250,000 travelers.
+Plog’s travel personality types come from over three decades of marketing-related personality research by Dr. Stanley C. Plog with about 250,000 travelers.

-Most readers will find that there is one personality type that describes most of their personality characteristics.
-However, they will also likely find that elements of these descriptions that do not apply to them.
+Most readers have one predominant personality type but will encounter elements of these descriptions that do not apply to them.

 If this is true for you, read some of the other personality descriptions.
-You will most likely find that you have some elements of different personality types as well.
-(You will probably find, on the other hand, there are several of Plog’s personality types that do not apply at all).
+Do not be surprised if you have some elements of different personality types as well.
+(There are also likely several Plog personality types that do not apply at all).

-There are six Plog personality types: Venturers, Pioneers, Journeyers, Voyagers, Sightseers, and Traditionals.
-Take the test to determine which type of Plog personality applies to you.
+Plog divides travelers into six personality types: Venturers, Pioneers, Journeyers, Voyagers, Sightseers, and Traditionals.
+Take the test to determine which type of Plog personality applies.

-- Fewer sightseers and traditionals among than found in Plog’s sample.
+- Fewer sightseers and traditionals than in Plog’s sample.

 - More Venturers and Pioneers than in Plog’s sample.

-I would love to hear from my readers about what is their personality type.
-I look forward to finding out if my suspicions are correct or not.
+Let me know your personality type.
+I want to know if my suspicions are correct or not.